-Languages › Mandarin TOCFL - Test of Chinese as a Foreign Language Taiwan's Standardized Proficiency Test Share Flipboard Email Print Blend Images/Peathegee Inc / Getty Images Languages Mandarin History and Culture Pronunciation Vocabulary Understanding Chinese Characters by Olle Linge Olle Linge holds an M.A. in Chinese as a Second Language.
-He's also the creator of Hacking Chinese, an online resource for Chinese language learners.
-Updated November 04, 2019 TOCFL stands for "Test of Chinese as a Foreign Language," obviously meant to be associated with TOEFL (Test of English as a Foreign Language) and is the standardized Mandarin proficiency exam in Taiwan.
+Languages › Mandarin TOCFL - Test of Chinese as a Foreign Language Taiwan's Standardized Proficiency Test Share Flipboard Email Print Blend Images/Peathegee Inc / Getty Images Languages Mandarin History and Culture Pronunciation Vocabulary Understanding Chinese Characters By Olle Linge Chinese Language Expert M.A., Teaching Chinese as a Second Language, National Taiwan Normal University M.A., Education (Chinese and English), Linkoping University B.A., Chinese Language and Literature, Lund University Olle Linge is a writer and educator who holds an M.A. in Chinese as a Second Language.
+He's also the creator of Hacking Chinese, an online resource for Chinese language learners. our editorial process Olle Linge Updated November 04, 2019 TOCFL stands for "Test of Chinese as a Foreign Language," obviously meant to be associated with TOEFL (Test of English as a Foreign Language) and is the standardized Mandarin proficiency exam in Taiwan.
 The Mainland Chinese counterpart is the HSK (Hànyǔ Shuǐpíng Kǎoshì).
 TOCFL is arranged by the Ministry of Education and held regularly both in Taiwan and abroad.
 The exam was previously known as TOP (Test of Proficiency).
 Six Levels of Proficiency Just like the HSK, TOCFL consists of six levels, although the final level is still under development.
 What these levels mean exactly depends on whom you're asking, but let's look at a quick overview: TOCFL level TOCFL name CEFR HSK level* 1 入門級 A1 3 2 基礎級 A2 4 3 進階級 B1 5 4 高階級 B2 6 5 流利級 C1 6 精通級 C2 *Comparing proficiency exams is notoriously difficult, but this assessment made by Fachverbands Chinesisch, a German association for teaching and promoting the Chinese language.
 There is no official HSK to CEFR conversion table (there was, but it was retracted after being criticized as too optimistic).
 Even though there are six distinct levels, there are actually only three tests (bands): A, B, and C. That means that you can achieve levels 1 and 2 on the same test (band A), depending on your final score, levels 3 and 4 on the same test (band B), and levels 5 and 6 on the same test (band C).
 The tests are structured so that they become gradually more difficult, allowing for a wider span of difficulty for each test.
 In order to pass a certain level, you not only need to reach a certain total score, you also have to meet certain minimum requirements for each separate parts.
 Thus, you won't pass if your reading ability is lousy, even if your listening ability is stellar.
 Resources Official TOCFL website - This is where you go for basic information about test locations and dates, as well as any other kind of official information.
 You can also sign up for exams here, both in Taiwan and abroad.
 TOCFL mock exams - There is one mock exam for listening and one for reading.
 In comparison with HSK, this isn't much, so if you want more, we suggest you check the resources for HSK and use the table in this article to figure out roughly what level you should aim for.
 Cite this Article Format mla apa chicago Your Citation Linge, Olle.
 "TOCFL - Test of Chinese as a Foreign Language."
 ThoughtCo, Aug.
 27, 2020, thoughtco.com/test-of-chinese-as-foreign-language-2279379.
 Linge, Olle.
 (2020, August 27).
 TOCFL - Test of Chinese as a Foreign Language.
 Retrieved from https://www.thoughtco.com/test-of-chinese-as-foreign-language-2279379 Linge, Olle.
 "TOCFL - Test of Chinese as a Foreign Language."
 ThoughtCo. https://www.thoughtco.com/test-of-chinese-as-foreign-language-2279379 (accessed July 31, 2021). copy citation How to Say 'Love' in Mandarin Chinese The Definition of the Bopomofo Chinese Phonetic System Where Is Mandarin Spoken?
-The History of Putonghua and Its Use Today History of Mandarin Chinese Why Mandarin Chinese is harder than you think How to Say "Hello" in Mandarin Chinese How Do You Say 'Love' in Mandarin Chinese?
-Learning traditional Chinese with the MoE dictionary How to Pronounce and Use 什么时候 (When) in Chinese Learn Mandarin Chinese Travel Vocabulary Learning How to Order Beverages in Mandarin Chinese How Did Mandarin Become China's Official Language?
-How to Say Good Morning and Good Evening in Chinese How Many Chinese Characters Do You Really Need to Know?
-What Is the Bopomofo Chinese Phonetic System?
-What Are the Essentials of Chinese New Year?
-Why Is the Chinese Character for Horse so Important?
-Understanding Mandarin Chinese Tones How Do You Say "Aunt" in Chinese?
+The History of Putonghua and Its Use Today History of Mandarin Chinese Why Mandarin Chinese is easier than you think How to Say "Hello" and Other Greetings in Mandarin Chinese What Is the Difference Between Mandarin and Cantonese?
+How to Pronounce 'Xi Jinping's' Name Learning Mandarin vs Cantonese Daily Mandarin Lesson: Using "When" in Chinese The Fundamentals of Chinese New Year An Explanation of the Various Chinese Languages Chinese Chops Or Seals The Importance of Strokes in Chinese Characters Why Learn Mandarin Chinese?